-We first suggest a definition of increasing sorting with desirable economic properties.
-One matching cdf is higher than another in the positive quadrant dependence (PQD) stochastic order if it has more mass in every southwest quadrant.
-Rising in the PQD order intuitively pushes matching mass toward the diagonal.
 Lemma 1 argues that increases in the PQD order imply all of: (i) the average distance between matched types falls, (ii) the correlation of matched types increases, and therefore (iii) the regression coefficient of women on their partners' types increases.
-In other words, our sorting comparative statics findings are of direct empirical relevance in economics.
+In other words, increases in the PQD order imply that commonly used measure of sorting rise.
 By contrast, we show that no coherent sorting theory can emerge premised on increasing covariance, correlation, or falling average distance between match partners.